 LISA Pathfinder operations

-LISA Pathfinder will conduct in-flight testing of the concept of low-frequency gravitational wave detection: it will put two test masses in a near-perfect gravitational free-fall, and control and measure their motion with unprecedented accuracy.
-To do this it will use inertial sensors, a laser metrology system, a drag-free control system and an ultra-precise micro-propulsion system.
+LISA Pathfinder is conducting in-flight testing of the concept of low-frequency gravitational wave detection: it will put two test masses in a near-perfect gravitational free-fall, and control and measure their motion with unprecedented accuracy.
+To do this it is using inertial sensors, a laser metrology system, a drag-free control system and an ultra-precise micro-propulsion system.

 The mission aims to demonstrate, in a space environment, that free-falling bodies follow geodesics in space-time, by more than two orders of magnitude better than any past, present, or planned mission.
 Specifically, it must:

 • Demonstrate drag-free flight and attitude control in a spacecraft containing two free proof masses

 • Test feasibility of laser interferometry with low frequency picometre resolution

 • Test the endurance of the instruments and hardware in the harsh space environment

 In other words, LISA Pathfinder is testing – in spaceflight – the technology needed to detect gravitational waves in space for the very first time.

 Gravitational waves are ripples in space-time predicted by Albert Einstein’s Theory of General Relativity.
 Detecting gravitational waves would greatly enhance our knowledge of General Relativity and allow scientists to detect the impact of astronomical events which are thought to cause a miniscule distortion in the fabric of space itself.